 No one is ever prepared to deal with the consequences of a severe traumatic brain injury—either to themselves or to a family member.
 The fear and urgency that occur at the time of the injury, the ambiguity and uncertainty that arise once it is clear that the injured party will survive, and the anxiety and stress that take place as afflicted parties deal with the long-term consequences of the injury all place enormous burdens on the entire family.

 Call a Clearwater Personal Injury Lawyer for Help Today

 If you suffered a traumatic brain injury, you know the difficulties you face in your recovery.
-For legal assistance defending your rights, contact the attorneys at The Dolman Law Group.
+For legal assistance defending your rights, contact the attorneys at The Sibley Dolman Gipe Accident Injury Lawyers, PA.
 We have experience working for the benefits of clients who have endured this type of injury and will fight to recover your just compensation.
 Give us a call at (727) 451-6900 or contact us online.